DonDimon1/GS-GO-WallHack-GlowHack-in-last-version-game/README.md

 GS:GO WallHack (GlowHack) in last version game

+To identify the game, you need to change its name in the FindWindowA function call.
+My game name was "Counter-Strike: Global Offensive - Direct3D 9", but yours may be different.
+Alternatively, if the game is not found, you can manually enter the process pid.

 Since CS:GO is no longer being updated, the offsets will no longer change, but just in case, I will leave a link to a video on how to find the current offsets: https://www.youtube.com/watch?v=3OTpgzx4Anc

 Useful links and articles for understanding: